kochf1/edu-slides/README.md

 The package includes predefined templates  for common slide types (e.g., cover, agenda, text-image, quotes), diverse layout options, and automated features.
-Users can define global parameters Through the use of key-value configurations (pgfkeys), including logos, colors, fonts, and layout dimensions, making it easy to tailor the presentation to institutional branding.
+Users can define global parameters through the use of key-value configurations (pgfkeys), including logos, colors, fonts, and layout dimensions, making it easy to tailor the presentation to institutional branding.